 Geology and Mineralisation

-The Company has planned a systematic exploration program, which will include surface mapping, soil sampling and RC drilling, with metallurgical test work intended to be undertaken on any kaolin identified within the Project area.
+Upon grant of the Poochera Project tenement, the Company has planned a systematic exploration program, consisting of surface mapping, soil sampling and RAB drilling, with metallurgical test work intended to be undertaken on any kaolin identified within the Project area.